rexim/rexim.me/posts/whats-next.md

 prepare my theoretical background for it.

-Sometimes I make small contributions to [Horta](https://github.com/codingteam/horta-hell/) and want finally to start learning how to draw.
+Sometimes I make small contributions to [Horta](https://github.com/codingteam/horta-hell/) and want to learn how to draw.
 I really miss my musical instruments playings (especially night ones with a MIDI-keyboard, which I'm not able to bring here yet).
 But vocal percussion saves the situation. :)